What is Microsoft Intune app management?

-As an IT admin, you can use Microsoft Intune to manage the mobile apps that your company's workforce uses.
+As an IT admin, you can use Microsoft Intune to manage the client apps that your company's workforce uses.
 This functionality is in addition to managing devices and protecting data.
 One of an admin's priorities is to ensure that end users have access to the apps they need to do their work.
 This goal can be a challenge because:

 - There are a wide range of device platforms and app types.

 - You must ensure that your network and your data remain secure.

 Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.

 Intune offers a range of capabilities to help you get the apps you need on the devices you want to run them on.
 The following table provides a summary of app management capabilities:

 App management capabilities by platform